-The 101st commencement ceremony will be held in Taco Bell Arena.
+The 104th commencement ceremony will be held in Taco Bell Arena Saturday, May 11, 2019.

-Please use this map (coming soon) to view guest seating locations as well as approximate seating of graduates.
+Please use this seating map to view guest seating locations as well as approximate seating of graduates.

 The following items are prohibited from Taco Bell Arena: